Menu

 The Department of Agricultural and Resource Economics (AREC) at the University of Maryland offers rigorous, interdisciplinary graduate training designed to prepare the next generation of economists, policy leaders, and researchers.
 Our Master's and PhD programs focus on applying economic theory and quantitative methods to real-world challenges related to agriculture, energy, natural resources, the environment, and global development.

-Students benefit from our department’s close-knit community, renowned faculty, and access to Washington, D.C.—a global hub for policy, research, and innovation.
+Students benefit from an engaged scholarly community, renowned faculty expertise, and the department’s proximity to Washington, D.C. - a leading center for policy, research, and innovation.

-→ Master of Science (MS) in Agricultural and Resource Economics
+→ Read more about our Master of Science (MS) in Agricultural and Resource Economics program

-→ Doctor of Philosophy (PhD) in Agricultural and Resource Economics
+→ Read more about our Doctor of Philosophy (PhD) in Agricultural and Resource Economics program

 Why Choose AREC at UMD?

-→ Internationally renowned Energy and resource-focused Masters and PhD programs
+Internationally renowned energy and resource-focused graduate programs (more about our Master's and PhD programs)

 Recent Faculty Honors: